WoVollmer/pkgTS/README.md

 ## Example

-This is a basic example which shows you how to plot corona time series
+This is a basic example which shows how to plot corona time series data:
-data:

 ``` r
 library(pkgTS)